Those looking to make a career change have it tougher than most job seekers.

 Transferable skills are hard skill sets that transfer to different roles and industries.
 For example, public speaking, project management, and customer service are all transferable skills.

-So, look at your skills and strengths, and ask yourself how you can provide value to another industry.
+All job seekers must do an honest assessment of their skill sets to determine what skills they already have that can transfer into their new industry.
+It's important to look at your skills and strengths, and ask yourself how you can provide value to another industry.
 What do you have to offer?

 You Don't Have A Clear Idea Of Where You Want To Go